lanl-aea/waves/docs/computational_practices_build_system.rst

 As the number of discrete tasks increases, and as cross-dependencies grow, the importance of an automated tool to construct the build order becomes more important.

-Task definitions go by different names in different build systems, such as "recipe" in `GNU Make`_ :cite:`gnu-make` or "builder" in `SCons`_ :cite:`SCons`.
+Task definitions go by different names in different build systems, such as "rule" in `GNU Make`_ :cite:`gnu-make` or "task" in `SCons`_ :cite:`SCons`.
+Commonly re-used task definitions may be written as re-usable "pattern rules" in GNU Make or "Builders" in SCons.
 For software projects, the task definition may be simplified by "rules" for common actions, such as associating a particular file extension with a predefined action or auto-generating a target file name that matches the source file name.
 Build systems usually provide a set of common rules for compiling different programming languages.